elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 ## Supported types

 At the moment, Elixir developers interact with set-theoretic types through warnings found by the type system.
-These warnings will represent tyoes using the following notation:
+These warnings will represent types using the following notation:

   * `binary()`, `integer()`, `float()`, `pid()`, `port()`, `reference()` - these types are indivisible.
 This means both `1` and `13` get the same `integer()` type.